-In total, 23 current or prior OSIG employees (including contractors) were interviewed.
-Slightly under half of staff employed as of July 10, 2019 participated in an interview with JLARC.
+In total, 25 current or prior OSIG employees (including contractors) were interviewed.
+Half of staff employed as of July 10, 2019 participated in an interview with JLARC.
 These interviews were used to understand the work processes used to carry out the agency's primary responsibilities; any changes to these processes since OSIG was created; and staff perspectives on OSIG's mission, challenges, and work culture.
 Interviews were also used to clarify the meaning of OSIG data.